 The Courtyard at Wild by Tart

-Bookings for the botanical Courtyard at Wild by Tart are back on – and your table definitely won’t get cancelled as the roof is covered over.
+Bookings for the botanical Courtyard at Wild by Tart are back on – and who cares if it rains, as the roof is covered over.

 Situated in the beautiful Ecclestone Yards behind Victoria station, if you haven’t visited this hidden corner of independent shops, cafes and restaurants, you need to.
 There is also a weekly market on every Sunday from 11am-5pm.

 Petersham Nurseries, Richmond and Covent Garden

 Petersham Nurseries are famed for their floral terraces, which often end up on most beautiful restaurant lists.

 There are two sites in London to visit – the original Petersham Nurseries Cafe in Richmond, which has a glasshouse restaurant with food inspired by their kitchen garden or you can visit for a Garden Afternoon Tea.

 More centrally, book a table at one of the two pretty terraces at their Covent Garden branch.

 Book a table and find more information on both restaurants petershamnurseries.com